rackerlabs/design-system/_component_design/input-selectors.md

 - When you want to enable users to select one option from a list of options.
 - When you want to conserve screen space.
-- When you want to prevent users from entering erroneous data, as an input selector shows only valid choices.
+- When you want to prevent users from entering erroneous data.
+An input selector shows only valid choices.

 {% endcolumn %}